spacepatcher/softrace/README.md

 # Softrace

-Softrace is a simple Golang application for storing NIST National Software Reference Library Reference Data Set (NSRL RDS).
-Softrace based on Bolt database, so it should be fast.
+Softrace is a simple Golang application for storing NIST National Software Reference Library Reference Data Set (<a href="https://www.nist.gov/software-quality-group/national-software-reference-library-nsrl" target="_blank">NSRL RDS</a>).
+Softrace is based on Bolt database, so it is fast and tiny.

 The application is able to process md5 and sha1 hash lookup searches.